Lightarasohn/ML-Library/README.md

 # ML-Library

-### Hardware-Agnostic Machine Learning Powered by Pure Python
+### Hardware-Agnostic Machine Learning Powered by Python

 This library is being developed as an open-source alternative to the proprietary ecosystems of major manufacturers like NVIDIA and AMD (CUDA/ROCm).
-Our mission is to leverage the power of **PyOpenCL** to provide a flexible, modular machine learning infrastructure that delivers high performance regardless of your hardware brand.
+Our mission is to leverage the power of **OpenCL** to provide a flexible, modular machine learning infrastructure that delivers high performance regardless of your hardware brand.

 ---